jgooding/Cleaning-Data-Assignment/README.md

 # README.md
-Assignment response for Getting and Cleaning Data Course
+Assignment response for the Getting and Cleaning Data Course

 # Overview
 **run_Analysis.R**  is the R code for the assignment